 Thus, informally one can say that the number of computable isomorphism types of a ring is the number of its effective presentations which cannot be effectively transformed one into another.
 Rings of algorithmic dimension 1 are the rings with exactly one computable isomorphism type.
 Algebraic structures with exactly one computable isomorphism type are also called computably categorical.
-They attracted a considerable interest: [2], [8], [12], [5], [6], [7], [13].
+Computably categorical structures have been the subject of extensive investigations: [1], [3], [4], [12], [13], [14], [15].
 The following simple proposition gives examples of rings of algorithmic dimension 1 or, equivalently, computably categorical rings.